 Access to Behavioral Health Services: Members may self-refer to a behavioral health provider, or be referred by providers, schools, State agencies, or other parties.
-The Contractor shall be responsible for meeting the appointment standards found in Section D, Paragraph 33, Appointment Standards.
+The Contractor shall be responsible for meeting the appointment standards found in Section D, Paragraph 32, Appointment Standards.

-Arizona State Hospital Discharges: For enrolled members who are inpatient at the Arizona State Hospital (AzSH), the Contractor is required to follow ACOM Policy 432 and AMPM Policy 1020 regarding care coordination by the Contractor care manager and the provider case management for these members.
+Arizona State Hospital Discharges: For enrolled members who are inpatient at the Arizona State Hospital (AzSH), the Contractor is required to follow AMPM Policy 1020 regarding care coordination by the Contractor care manager and the provider case management for these members and the following: